 Because personal accident can provide additional cover for crucial employees or directors, it can extend beyond mere working hours.
 You can find policies that are purely occupational, meaning they cover only Tradesman Insurance occupational hazards — or policies that are 24-hour, meaning they provide protection all day, every day.

 Your tools serve as an extension of yourself—without them your job becomes alarmingly difficult, maybe impossible.

 Consider tools and equipment cover, which can be offered on a ‘commercial all risks’ basis, meaning any risk not mentioned in the contract is covered.
 It insures tools and larger equipment such as excavators and diggers.

 Theft from unattended vehicles is often excluded, but you can purchase an extension to account for this gap.
 Because motor insurance does not cover the tools and equipment inside your vehicles, tradesmen usually purchase commercial motor cover and a plant tools and equipment policy.

 Based on your business operations, you can split cover to apply only to your own premises or to your worksites.

-Hired-in Plant The machinery and tools used by tradesmen are expensive, specialised pieces of equipment.
+The machinery and tools used by tradesmen are expensive, specialised pieces of equipment.
 Because purchasing machinery or tools comes with very high up-front costs, many tradesmen opt to hire the necessary equipment.
 Hiring equipment exposes tradesmen to more risks, but those can be mitigated by purchasing hired-in plant cover.

 Hired-in plant insurance covers the hired equipment in the event of loss, theft or damage.
 The owner of the plant will usually require you to purchase hired-in plant cover as part of your contract.